jgonera/openopj/docs/opj_format.markdown

 and its size is `valueSize - 2`.

 `valueSize = 1` seems to be rare or non-existent, at least in Origin 7.0552.

+### Window list

+As of now, the description of window list and its subsections is incomplete and merely serves as an indication of how to skip to the parameters section.

+    Window list
+        Window sections
+            1 block
+            Layer list
+                Layer sections
+                    1 block
+                    Sublayer list
+                        Sublayer sections
+                            4 blocks
+                            (maybe additional nesting according to importOPJ)
+                    Curve list
+                        Curve sections
+                            2 blocks
+                    AxisBreak list
+                        AxisBreak sections
+                            1 block
+                    3 AxisParameter lists
+                        AxisParameter sections
+                            1 block

 ### Parameters section